Diving cylinder: Capacity

 There are two commonly used conventions for describing the capacity of a diving cylinder.
 One is based on the internal volume of the cylinder.
 The other is based on nominal volume of gas stored.

 Internal volume

 The internal volume is commonly quoted in most countries using the metric system.
 This information is required by ISO 13769 to be stamped on the cylinder shoulder.
 It can be measured easily by filling the cylinder with fresh water.
-This has resulted in the term 'water capacity', abbreviated as WC which is often stamp marked on the cylinder shoulder.
-It's almost always expressed as a volume in litres, but sometimes as mass of the water in kg.
+This has resulted in the alternative term 'water capacity', abbreviated as WC which is often stamp marked on the cylinder shoulder.
+It is almost always expressed as a volume in litres, but sometimes as mass of the water in kg.
 Fresh water has a density close to one kilogram per litre so the numerical values are effectively identical at two decimal places accuracy.